Turn your pool into a patio

 Not every homeowner wants a huge swimming pool taking up valuable space in a garden and many are looking at the option to use this space or turn it into a patio area, use it for rain water harvesting, or convert to aquaculture.

 While I love having a swimming pool in the garden, with the kids all grown up and the time and cost to keep the pool looking good I am beginning to wonder if it is worth it.
-Filling in a pool, converting a pool into a natural pool, use it for harvesting rain water, or even transforming the pool into a sunken patio are trends that appear to be growing in popularity.
+Filling in a pool, converting a pool into a natural pool, use it for harvesting rain water, rain water collection, or even transforming the pool into a sunken patio are trends that appear to be growing in popularity.

 This rooftop pool is transformed into a stunning outdoor dining room after being clad with salvaged wood decking.